Copper Crystals

 The building was designed by the Australian firm Stephenson & Turner, with interiors by Guy Ngan, who was an Associate Partner at the firm’s Wellington offices at the time.

 On 14 November 2016 a 7.8 magnitude earthquake, with hundreds of aftershocks, created widespread damage throughout Wellington City.
 Located on Molesworth Street in central Wellington, ICI House was damaged to the point of being at risk of collapse.
-Ten days later demolition of the building commenced, however the sculptural relief was saved: protected by a reinforced concrete arch.
+Ten days later demolition of the building commenced, however the sculptural relief was saved: protected by a reinforced concrete arch and shipping containers that were placed in front of the mural.

 See also: